murraygm/werners-nomenclature-of-colours/README.md

 # werners-nomenclature-of-colours
-Data version of colour tables from the 1814 book by By P. Syme "Werner's nomenclature of colours Adapted to Zoology, Botany, Chemistry, Mineralogy, Anatomy, and the Arts" -  (https://archive.org/details/gri_c00033125012743312)
+Data version of colour tables from the 1814 book by By P. Syme; "Werner's Nomenclature of Colours Adapted to Zoology, Botany, Chemistry, Mineralogy, Anatomy, and the Arts".
+The book Charles Darwin used to describe colours in nature on his HMS Beagle voyage.
+See it in full: (https://archive.org/details/gri_c00033125012743312)

 **Data structure**
 * Number : Colour number id from book (1-110)
 * Names : Text colour name from book
 * Colours	: URL to page on Archive.org with parent colour swatch table (in book it's a painted colour chip)
-* Animal : Text colour animal for reference from book
+* Animal : Text description of animal for reference from book
-* Vegetable : Text colour animal for reference from book
+* Vegetable : Text description of vegetable for reference from book
-* Mineral	: Text colour animal for reference from book
+* Mineral	: Text description of mineral for reference from book
 * Category : Chapter category from book (mostly plural - Blacks, Whites, Blues, Greens, Purples, Yellows, Browns but also Red and Orange)

-* Component parts (OCR transcribed)	: Component parts text from book (via OCRed text file on Internet Archive)
+* Component parts (OCR transcribed)	: Component parts text from book (via OCRed text file on Archive.org)
 * sampled colour value - hex: hex colour without #
 * sampled colour value - rgb: comma separated rgb set
 * sampled colour value - hsl: comma separated HSL (full degrees 0-359, %, %) set
-* sampling scan quality: rough indication of colour balance (Good, OK, Bad)
+* sampling scan quality: rough indication of colour balance (Good, OK, Bad) to hint at sampled colour's accuracy
 * sampling notes: Note of technique to get colour value
 * IntArcOrg image url: Direct link to image on Archive.org for parent colour swatch table